Coronavirus: Fifth case confirmed in NZ

 This afternoon, the US Government confirmed that 21 people on the Grand Princess had tested positive for coronavirus.

+Nineteen of them were crew members.
 The Ministry of Foreign Affairs and Trade says it is following up reports three crew members on ship are New Zealanders.

 An MFAT spokeswoman also told the Herald it has not been contacted by any New Zealanders who may be on board.